ggreer/geoff.greer.fm/_posts/2017-02-20-software-rot.md

 When Apache httpd was first written, it used a process-per-connection model.
 One process would listen on port 80, then `accept()` and `fork()`.
 The child process would then `read()` and `write()` on the socket.
 When the request was finished, the child would `close()` the socket and `exit()`.

 This architecture has the advantage of being simple, easy to implement on many platforms, and… not much else.
 It's absolutely terrible for performance, especially when handling long-lived connections.
 To be fair, this *was* 1995.
 Apache soon moved to a threaded model, which did help performance.
 Still, it couldn't handle [10,000 simultaneous connections](https://en.wikipedia.org/wiki/C10k_problem).
+A connection-per-thread architecture means that it takes 1,000 threads to service 1,000 concurrent connections.
+Each thread has its own stack and state, and must be scheduled by the operating system.
+In short: a bad time.

-In contrast, [Nginx](https://www.nginx.com) used a [reactor pattern](https://en.wikipedia.org/wiki/Reactor_pattern).
-This allowed it to service many more concurrent connections and rendered it immune to [slowloris attacks](https://en.wikipedia.org/wiki/Slowloris_%28computer_security%29).
+In contrast, [Nginx](https://www.nginx.com) used a [reactor pattern](https://en.wikipedia.org/wiki/Reactor_pattern) from the start.
+This allowed it to handle more concurrent connections and rendered it immune to [slowloris attacks](https://en.wikipedia.org/wiki/Slowloris_%28computer_security%29).

-(link to forking conn handler model)

-Connection per process (fork)
-Connection per thread ()
-Event-driven (can support many more connections, immune to slowloris-style attacks)

-httpd (multi-process, multi-thread) vs nginx (event-driven)
+Nginx was first released in 2007, and its performance advantage was obvious.
+Apache devs started work on re-architecting httpd to perform comparably.
+It took six years for Apache 2.4 to ship with the [event MPM](https://httpd.apache.org/docs/2.4/mod/event.html).
+While far better than the previous prefork and worker MPMs, this doesn't acheive parity with Nginx.
+Instead, it uses separate thread pools for listening/accepting connections and processing requests.
+It's roughly equivalent to running a load balancer or reverse proxy in front of Apache.

 ## CPython GIL